Early Childhood Education Leadership Bachelor's Degree

 - Supporting Exceptional Children and Families

-- Trends in Early Childhood Education: Current Research and Policies
+- Early Childhood Education Advocacy, Research and Policy

 This course examines best practices in formal and informal communication with children, families, and professionals.
 Students will explore how to build community in diverse settings and for various stakeholders.
 In this course, students will develop their leadership vision and apply this vision to build healthy, empowering connections with constituents.
 Students will also analyze effective and ineffective methods of communication within a developmentally and culturally appropriate context.